Individual based SIS models on (not so) dense large random networks: Introduction

-Our main result, see Theorem~\ref{theo_G1} for a precise statement, is on the convergence of the processes $\eta\eIN=(\eta\eIN_t)_{t\in \R_+}$ to a deterministic process $\eta^I=(\eta^I_t)_{t\in \R_+}$ of the form:
+Our main result, see Theorem~\ref{theo_G1} for a precise statement, is on the convergence of the processes $\eta^{I,(n)}=(\eta^{I,(n)}_t)_{t\in \mathbb{R}_+}$ to a deterministic process $\eta^I=(\eta^I_t)_{t\in \mathbb{R}_+}$ of the form:

-where the probability measure $\mu(dx)$ represents the probability for an individual of the population taken at random to have feature~$x$, and $u(t, x)$ represents the probability for an individual with feature~$x$ to be infected at time $t$.
-We will show that the function $(u(t,x), t\in \R_+, x\in \X)$ is the unique solution of the integro-differential equation:
+where the probability measure $\mu(dx)$, namely the limit of the sequence $\mu^{(n)}$, represents the probability for an individual of the population taken at random to have feature~$x$, and $u(t, x)$ represents the probability for an individual with feature~$x$ to be infected at time $t$.
+We will show that the function $(u(t,x), t\in \mathbb{R}_+, x\in \mathbb{X})$ is the unique solution of the integro-differential equation:

 with initial condition $u(0, \cdot)=u_0$, where $u_0(x)$ is the probability for an individual with feature $x$ to be infected at time $0$.
 In \eqref{eq:intro-uT}, the function $w(x,y)$ will be interpreted as a transmission kernel from (infected) individuals with feature $y$ to (susceptible) individuals with feature $x$, and contains information on both the network and the transmission rate.
-The function $\gamma(x)$ can be interpreted as the recovery rate of (infected) individual with feature $x$, as $\gamma\eN$ in the finite population model.
-For this convergence to hold, we assume, see Assumptions~\ref{hyp:A1} and~\ref{hyp:techn}: \begin{enumerate}[a)] \item \textbf{Convergence of the initial condition.} The distribution of the features $\mu\eN$ in the population converges to a limit measure $\mu$ (for the weak topology on non-negative measures).
-The initial distribution of the infected population $\eta\eIN_0$ converges to a deterministic limit $\eta^I_0$, with $\eta^I_0(dx)=u_0(x) \, \mu(dx)$. \item \textbf{Uniform convergence and regularity of the limit parameters.} The recovery rate $\gamma\eN$ as well as the average transmission rate $w\eN$, given by the following formula for any $(x, y)\in \X^2$:
+The function $\gamma(x)$ can be interpreted as the recovery rate of (infected) individual with feature $x$, as $\gamma^{(n)}$ in the finite population model.
+For this convergence to hold, we assume, see Assumptions~\ref{hyp:A1} and~\ref{hyp:techn}: \begin{enumerate}[a)] \item \textbf{Convergence of the initial condition.} The distribution of the features $\mu^{(n)}$ in the population converges to a limit measure $\mu$ (for the weak topology on non-negative measures).
+The initial distribution of the infected population $\eta^{I,(n)}_0$ converges to a deterministic limit $\eta^I_0$, with $\eta^I_0(dx)=u_0(x) \, \mu(dx)$. \item \textbf{Uniform convergence and regularity of the limit parameters.} The recovery rate $\gamma^{(n)}$ as well as the average transmission rate $w^{(n)}$, given by the following formula for any $(x, y)\in \mathbb{X}^2$:

 converge uniformly to $\gamma$ and $w$, which are respectively $\mu$-a.e.\ and $\mu^{\otimes 2}$-a.e.\ continuous.
-The scaling factor $n$ appears naturally as $n\, w\eN_E(x,y)$ corresponds to the density of contacts between an individual with feature $x$ and the population with feature $y$ (scaled by the measure $\mu(dy)$), where each of these contacts corresponds to a potential infection rate of $w\eN_I(x,y)$.
+The scaling factor $n$ appears naturally as $n\, w^{(n)}_E(x,y)$ corresponds to the density of contacts between an individual with feature $x$ and the population with feature $y$ (scaled by the measure $\mu(dy)$), where each of these contacts corresponds to a potential infection rate of $w^{(n)}_I(x,y)$.

 \item \textbf{Control on the infection rate.} We assume the following convergence in mean (see Assumption~\ref{hyp:techn} for a precise and slightly more general statement):

 meaning that the infection rate per edge is small on average over the population. \end{enumerate}